aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 - S3 VPC interface endpoints for AWS public services
 - S3 bucket setup with the bucket policy.
 Demostrate there is no AWS console access to the solution buckets (`data` and `models`)
 - (optional) Network Firewall routing setup
+- Firewall policy with a stateful rule group with the deny domain list

 ## S3 access
 - open a notebook in SageMaker Studio.